washucode/Image_Search/README.md

 > + view different photos that interest you.
 > + click on a single photo to expand it and also view the details of the photo.
-> + search for different categories of photos.{use travel,wildlife and food to get a result}
+> + search for different categories of photos.{use  search term travel,wildlife and food to get a result}
-> + copy a link to the photo to share with my friends.
+> + copy a link to the photo to share with your friends.
-> + view photos based on the location they were taken.

 ### Pre-requisites